-As Chief Scientist, Dr. Lorien Pratt is responsible for ensuring continuous innovation to meet market needs, and for evangelizing Decision Intelligence.
+As Chief Scientist, Dr. Lorien Pratt is responsible for ensuring continuous innovation to meet market needs, and for evangelizing Decision Science.

 In this role, she combines her market analysis background with technology and scientific expertise in neural networks, machine learning, analytics, artificial intelligence, and decision making.

 She founded Quantellia following a 30-year career in consulting, software development, and academic research.

 Pratt previously served as global director of telecommunications research for Stratecast (a division of Frost & Sullivan) and also worked at Bellcore and IBM.

 A graduate of Dartmouth College and Rutgers University, she holds three degrees in computer science.
 A recipient of

 the CAREER award from the National Science Foundation, and the author of dozens of technical papers and articles, Pratt is also a well-known speaker, author, and co-editor of the book Learning to Learn.
 Based in the Denver area, she co-founded Quantellia with Mark Zangari.

 Margaret Littlefield Johnson is Senior Vice President of Strategic Engagement for Quantellia, responsible for Quantellia's worldwide partner program, customer engagement, and marketing initiatives.
 Johnson brings more than thirty years of experience in the technology consulting field to the role, most recently with Oakwood Systems Group, Inc., a St. Louis, MO-based technology and business consulting firm, where she served as Managing Director for Marketing & Partner Engagement.
 During her eight-year tenure, Oakwood won several Microsoft Partner of the Year Awards, including one specifically for Marketing Excellence.